Yen rises as traders temper optimism over U.S.-China trade deal

 “The dollar rallied overnight due to optimism about a trade deal, but there’s a sense that the market has gotten a little ahead of itself,” said Junichi Ishikawa, senior foreign exchange strategist at IG Securities.

 “Some traders can book a little profit here.
 There are still so many issues that can trigger a clash between the United States and China.
-Treasuries shows the market is still somewhat sceptical.”
+Treasuries shows the market is still somewhat skeptical.”

 The yen, which tends to be bought in times of economic uncertainty, also rose around 0.4% versus the Australian and New Zealand dollars.